Hans Litten: The Nazis seize power

-By 1932, the Nazi party was in ascendancy.
+By 1932, the Nazi Party was in ascendancy.
 Litten's mother and friends were urging him to leave Germany, but he stayed.
 He said, "The millions of workers can't leave here, so I must stay too".
 Hitler's hatred for Litten was not forgotten and in the early hours of 28 February 1933, the night of the Reichstag fire, he was roused from his bed, arrested and taken into protective custody.
 Litten's colleagues Ludwig Barbasch and Professor Felix Halle were also arrested.

 Litten was first sent – without trial – to Spandau Prison.
 From there, he was moved from camp to camp, despite efforts by his mother to free him, along with jurists and prominent people from in and outside Germany, such as Clifford Allen and the "European Conference for Rights and Freedom", which had members from several countries.
 Litten was sent to Sonnenburg concentration camp, Brandenburg-Görden Prison, where he was tortured, along with anarchist Erich Mühsam.
 In February 1934, he was moved to the Moorlager, Esterwegen concentration camp in Emsland and a few months later, he was sent to Lichtenburg.

 The treatment Litten suffered was later described to his mother by an eyewitness.
 Very early on, he was beaten so badly that the Nazis refused to let even his fellow prisoners see him.
-He was tortured and forced into hard labor.
+He was tortured and forced into hard labour.
 He attempted suicide in 1933 in an attempt to avoid endangering his former clients, but he was revived by the Nazis so that they could interrogate him further.
 Litten's suicide attempt came at Spandau Prison, after he buckled under torture administered to extract information about the Felsenecke trial (see below).
 After revealing some information, he was immediately accused in the press as an accomplice to the murder of an SA man.
 Litten then wrote a letter to the Gestapo, saying that evidence gained in such a manner was not true and that he recanted.
 Knowing what awaited him, he then attempted to take his life.